HackYourFuture/React/week3/MAKEME.md

 The homework that needs to be submitted is the following:

-1. Project: Hack Your Weather III
+1. Project: Ecommerce Shop III
 2. Test exercises

 _Deadline Tuesday 23.59 CET_